-If you have your search narrowed down to a few neighborhoods, you may want to do a deep dive into each of them.
+If you have your search narrowed down to a few neighborhoods in Slidell, you may want to do a deep dive into each of them.
 If you move there, you’re not only committing to buying property, but you’re effectively becoming a part of the neighborhood’s patchwork.
 Do you get along with the neighbors?
 How is the community growing?
 Is it a good area in which to make an investment?

 A great way to get a sense of any neighborhoods is through an open house.
 While potential homebuyers attend open houses, you’ll likely come across future neighbors as well.
 If you’re looking for more information, consider visiting a few community meetings — you’ll learn about growth in the neighborhood, including potential new businesses, as well as getting a better idea of the amenities.

 The process of purchasing your first home is exciting, but you have to remind yourself not to let the novelty of the experience result in undue pressure, especially if you’re looking for a home in a trendy neighborhood.